reagento/dishka/docs/provider/provide.rst

 WithParents generates only one factory and many aliases and is equivalent to ``AnyOf[AImpl, A]``.
 The following parents are ignored: ``type``, ``object``, ``Enum``, ``ABC``, ``ABCMeta``, ``Generic``, ``Protocol``, ``Exception``, ``BaseException``

-* You object's dependencies (and their dependencies) can be simply created by calling their constructors.
+* Your object's dependencies (and their dependencies) can be simply created by calling their constructors.
 You do not need to register them manually.
 Use ``recursive=True`` to register them automatically

 .. code-block:: python